 Since my husband is a musician and I’m a physician, we have a schedule that vacillates between demanding and erratic.
-I work about three quarters of a full-time schedule, or 0.75 FTE.
 My husband teaches music lessons from home, and gigs daily/ nightly, depending on the season.
 Sometimes, he travels for up to a week.
 So our childcare plan has been tailored to prioritize flexibility and convenience, while we juggle our careers with learning the parenting ropes.

-Since my husband is a freelancer, with greater flexibility and less raw work hours compared to me, he takes primary parenting responsibility most days.
+Since my husband is a freelancer, with greater flexibility and fewer work hours than me, he takes primary parenting responsibility most days.
 He takes the lead on scheduling and execution of the child care plan.
 This empowers him to schedule according to his needs, including coverage for music lessons, administrative time, gigs, or getting to the gym.
-He schedules Wes’ well-child visits, and gets him vaccinated.
+He schedules Wes’ well-child visits and gets him vaccinated.
 (Luckily, I can run across the street from work to join them 90% of the time.)

 A typical day, when the primary parent is a musician, involves waking up by 9 or 10 am.
-They enjoy a hearty breakfast of eggs, sausage, and english muffins, before heading out for a toddler-friendly adventure.
-We are members of the local Children’s Discovery Center, an expansive kid’s museum, as well as to the Palm Springs Art Museum.
-Bob and Wes roam there often, looking at paintings and sculpture.
+They enjoy a hearty breakfast of eggs, sausage, and English muffins, before heading out for a toddler-friendly adventure.
+We are members of the local Children’s Discovery Center, an expansive kid’s museum, as well as the Palm Springs Art Museum.
+Bob and Wes roam there, looking at paintings and sculptures.
 Sometimes, they head to the park, the indoor play area at the mall, or the local aquatic center.
-Outings like these allow Wes (and Bob) to socialize with other people, learn things, and get the stimulation he needs.
-Remaining time is spent running around at home, or experimenting on the piano.
+Outings like these allow Wes to socialize with other people, learn things, and get the stimulation he needs.
+The remaining time is spent running around at home, or experimenting on the piano.

-Nanny payroll is key to paying a household employee above-board.
+Nanny payroll is key to paying a household employee above board.
 If you pay someone like a caregiver more than $2100 per year, or more than $1000 per quarter, payroll tax is required by law.
-We use SurePayroll, a service which allows us to input the number of hours Marsha has worked each week.
+We use SurePayroll, a service that allows us to input the number of hours Marsha has worked each week.
 Then, payroll taxes are calculated and deducted for you.
 A flat weekly or monthly pay rate is also an option.
-This site is a user friendly, and comes with great customer support.
+This site is a user-friendly, and comes with great customer support.
 I’ve even had longitudinal support from one of the representatives via email.
 She’s become my go-to person with questions.

-Nanny payroll is then executed via a Zelle transfer (we use Bank of America).
+Nanny payroll is then executed via a Zelle transfer.
 Sure Payroll provides the check amount after deductions, and we initiate an electronic transfer for that amount.

 If you are employed, I suggest checking with your Human Resources, benefits or payroll manager to set up FSA contributions.
 Ask your accountant how an FSA can benefit your specific tax situation.
 Over several years of daycare and childcare expenses, this benefit is sure to save you money!